MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/walkthrough-get-data-on-portal.md

 ## Form elements rendering

-Although most forms can be successfully rendered in a portal, note that some features aren't supported by the EntityFormView control that handles the actual rendering of the entity form.
+Although most forms can be successfully rendered in a portal, note that some features aren't supported by the EntityFormView control that handles the actual rendering of the basic form.

 |                                 Supported form elements                                 |                                Supported, but with caveats form elements                                 |                         Unsupported form elements                          |